VinhKietLa/Nails-Extreme/README.md

 ## Description

-I recreated a website for a client.
+I recreated a fully resposive website for a client who owns a Nail Spa.

 ## Tech stack